 You’ve probably know already (if you’re a long time lurker and know me for quite a while) that I love reading shoujo/josei manga.
 What can I say a love the romance genre, regardless how cynical I am when it comes RL stuff (which I don’t wanna go further in anyways ) but reading romance is my silent sanctuary (also yes, sometimes it pisses me off how shallow stories can be, but who cares; mindless entertainment is what I need most of the time ).

-- I know I said that art no longer matters to me but there’s something that compels me to read a shoujo series when the art is freaking gorgeous!
+But this post is a confessions so I’m gonna unearth all those creepy secrets of a shoujo fanatic that is moi.
+Don’t worry by the time you finish this nonsense, you’ll be able to discern what kind of shoujo manga I love to read (although you might remember that mini circus I made last year where I pretty much advocated reading shoujo manga and the stuff that tangle me in this mess #noregrets but I want to do a little TL:DR about things hence this post!)I read for the art!
+I know I said that art no longer matters to me but there’s something that compels me to read a shoujo series when the art is freaking gorgeous!
 That’s the first thing that entices me to read a title!
 So…yeah I can shallow but ask most shoujo fans and they’ll agree with me how art weighs so much with our decisions!
 Hey it’s a win-win if it actually ended up super interesting!
 And let me ogle with my precious sons because only in manga do I get some serious eye candies #fictionboyshooray

 To me fiction is my escape, and simple things?
 I appreciate them so much!
 So I love reading them!
 I recommend you to read my old post: Why I read shoujo manga!